featured image

 socketio = SocketIO(app, cors_allowed_origins="*", async_mode='eventlet')

+eventlet.monkey_patch() must come before any other imports.
 Eventlet replaces Python’s standard socket libraries with non-blocking versions.
-If you import Flask before patching, Flask will use the blocking sockets, and your WebSocket connections will hang.
-The order matters because Python caches imports—once socket is imported, patching won’t affect it.
+If you import Flask before patching, Flask caches the blocking socket library, and WebSocket connections hang.
+This ordering is one of those things that causes mysterious debugging sessions if you don’t know about it.

 def start_mininet():